qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 <img src="https://github.com/qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/blob/1368b03b35308002fcf2890f0f2820a7e16312e4/imgs/10x2.png">
 </div>

+## Chromosome

+A chromosome is a linear strand of DNA that is compacted and organized by proteins, including histones, into a highly condensed structure.
+Chromosomes carry genetic information in the form of genes and are passed down from parent to offspring during cell division.

 ## Cis and trans regulation

 Let’s start by discussing the meaning of “cis” and “trans.”
 The term cis is derived from the Latin root “cis,” meaning “the same side as.”
 In contrast, the term trans comes from the Latin root “trans,” meaning “across from.”
 In molecular biology, a cis-acting (or cis-regulatory) element refers to a region of the chromosomal DNA that regulates the transcription or expression of a gene that is on the same chromosome.
 A trans-acting (or trans-regulatory) element, on the other hand, refers to a soluble protein that binds to the cis-acting element of a gene to control its expression.
 The gene that encodes the soluble trans-acting protein can reside on any chromosome, often located far away from the gene whose expression it regulates.

 Cis-acting elements are not part of the coding sequences of the gene they regulate: they may be near the promoter or the 5’ region of the gene, and in some cases they may be many kilobases downstream of the gene.
 In eukaryotes, enhancers are a common type of cis-acting element.
 As its name implies, an enhancer promotes gene expression when the appropriate trans-acting element(s) binds to it.